Prcpltwfkwd-TW/EOF/README.md

 ```
 This package EOF provides EOFs and combined EOFs of either 1-dimensional or 2-dimensional meteorological field.

-If the dataset only contains one array, it will give single variable EOFs.
-If the dataset contains more than one array, it will give combined EOFs.
+If the tuple _dataset_ only contains one array, it will give single variable EOFs.
+If the tuple _dataset_ contains more than one array, it will give combined EOFs.

 ## A simple introduction to EOFs
 Considering a data matrix $X$ with n timesteps and m spacegrids